looeee/discoverthreejs-site/README.md

 ## Developer Guide

-To build and view the book.
+To build and view the book, use the following command four step process.

 Prerequisites: Node.js